Skip to main content

 Key Insights

 Fleet management costs include vehicle acquisition, fuel, maintenance, insurance, driver wages and software.
-For most fleets, total cost per mile reached $2.26 in 2024, making cost visibility a top priority for fleet managers.
+According to ATRI's 2025 Operational Costs of Trucking Open in new window report, the average cost of operating a truck reached $2.26 per mile in 2024.
+When fuel is excluded, operating costs hit a record $1.779 per mile, making cost visibility a top priority for fleet managers.

 Global Fleet Management Open in new window predicts that operating a fleet will continue to be expensive in the years to come.
 Understanding these costs and looking for ways to reduce expenses is essential to saving money and improving efficiencies across the entire fleet.